TommasoNesti/Temperature-Overloads/README.md

 No installation is required.
 Simply download and run the scripts.
 * 'generate_fig1.nb' is a Mathematica notebook used to generate Fig 1 in [1].
 * 'generate_fig2.m' is a Matlab script used to generate Fig 2 in [1].
 Change line 23 to cd your MATPOWER folder.
-* 'solve_uncertainty_aware_OPF.m' is a Malatb function called within the script 'generate_fig2.m', and relies on the MATPOWER functionS 'makePTDF' and 'rundcopf'.
+* 'solve_uncertainty_aware_OPF.m' is a Malatb function called within the script 'generate_fig2.m', and relies on the MATPOWER functions 'makePTDF' and 'rundcopf'.